NFL playoff selections, predictions for wild card games: the Seahawks survive Eagles; Bills stuff Texans

 The Patriots and Saints opened as solid favorites at home over the Vikings and Titans, respectively, for the wild card round.
 The other two games this weekend are problematic when it comes to predictions.

 The Texans opened as three-point local favorites over the Bills, essentially making that game a stir in the eyes of Las Vegas.
-Similarly, Seahawks that open as 1 1/2 point favorites over the Eagles present a challenging scenario, as Seattle has to make a long road trip to face a Philadelphia team that feels good about itself.
+Similarly, Seahawks that open as 1 1/2 point road favorites over the Eagles present a challenging scenario, as Seattle has to make a long road trip to face a Philadelphia team that feels good about it. same.

 With all of the above in mind, here are our NFL playoff selections, predictions for this weekend's wild card games.
 All odds are courtesy of SportsInsider.com.